NegatioN/BattleRiteStats/_characters/pearl.md

       name: Ocean Sage
       type: utility
     - color: red
+      description: Firing Volatile Water through a Bubble Barrier increases damage by 3 and range by 25.
+      icon: 70a26229b7880aa44a46e8cb2af9334f
+      name: Rippling Waters
+      type: offense
+    - color: pink
+      description: Charged Volatile Water explodes upon hitting an enemy, dealing full damage and inflicting Silence to other nearby enemies.
+      icon: 70a26229b7880aa44a46e8cb2af9334f
+      name: Splash Damage
+      type: control
+    - color: teal
+      description: Bubble Barrier spawns a tasty fish that heals 10 health and increases damage output by 20 for 4 when picked up.
+      icon: dba76bbb88cac764f9a8aeff389abb99
+      name: Tasty Fish
+      type: support
+    winrate: '60.0'
+  - damage: '4.8'
+    disable: '0.8'
+    energy: '2.1'
+    num: 5
+    protection: '2.6'
+    skills:
+    - color: yellow
+      description: Diving into a Bubble Barrier destroys the bubble and resets the cooldown of Dive.
+      icon: 6c30b1e6992030e4dae06a355b7a4fb4
+      name: Ocean Tide
+      type: mobility
+    - color: red
       description: Dive deals 10 damage and inflicts Root for 1.2 at your starting location.
       icon: 6c30b1e6992030e4dae06a355b7a4fb4
       name: Riptide
       type: offense
+    - color: green
+      description: Countering an attack with Tidal Wave spawns a Lesser Bubble Barrier around you.
+      icon: baa9baf5b01c5ee42902398a8f946a5a
+      name: Sea Bubble
+      type: survival
     - color: pink
       description: Increases Silence duration from 1 to 1.4.
       icon: 70a26229b7880aa44a46e8cb2af9334f